radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

     ![config example](Media/mutual-auth.png)

-    If the value is set to anything other than NONE, it means you are using this feature. <br> <br>
+    If the value is set to NONE, the feature is inactive.
+If it is set to any other option, it means that you are currently using this feature. <br> <br>

 ## Feature Usage Requiring Further Discussion